Flan

 - Sugar: Forms the caramel sauce that coats the flan, adding a rich sweetness and glossy finish.

-- Eggs and Egg Yolks: Provide structure and richness to the custard, giving the flan its creamy texture.
-You will have plenty of leftover egg whites—a great excuse to whip up macarons, chocolate chip meringue cookies, pavlova, or coconut macaroons!
+- Eggs and Egg Yolks: Provide structure and richness to the custard.
+You will have plenty of leftover egg whites—a great excuse to whip up the best macarons ever, chocolate chip meringue cookies, pavlova, or coconut macaroons!

-- Sweetened Condensed Milk and Evaporated Milk: Add creaminess and sweetness to the custard base, ensuring a decadent flavor.
+- Sweetened Condensed Milk and Evaporated Milk: Add creaminess and sweetness to the custard base.

-- Whole Milk: Contributes to the velvety texture of the flan, enhancing its richness without overwhelming the other flavors.
+- Whole Milk: Contributes to the creamy texture of the flan.
 If you don’t have whole milk, you can substitute 2% milk or half-and-half, but I don’t recommend skim milk.

 - Jump to the printable recipe for precise measurements